wombleton/gitlaw-nz/acts/A/Antarctica (Environmental Protection) Act 1994.md

     (3) Every special inspector who arrests any person without warrant shall, as soon as reasonably practicable,---

-    *   (a) arrange for an information to be laid in respect of the offence; and
+    *   (a) arrange for a charging document to be filed in respect of the offence; and

     *   (b) deliver the arrested person into the custody of a constable; and